pglotov/lru_cache_pubsub_cache_clear/README.md

 Here `sleep_time` is interval (in seconds) between pubsub message checks.

-Then every time one of app instances calls `cache_data.cache_clear()` it will be executed on all connected instances.
+Then every time one of app instances calls `get_data.cache_clear()` it will be executed on all connected instances.